serverless/serverless/docs/guides/deployment-bucket.md

 The Serverless Framework simplifies deploying services by managing deployment artifacts and resources efficiently.
-A key component of this process is the **Deployment Bucket**, which serves as a storage mechanism for Lambda function code, CloudFormation templates, and other resources required for service deployment.
+A key component of this process is the **Deployment Bucket**, which serves as a storage mechanism for Lambda function code, CloudFormation templates, and other resources required for service deployment, service rollback, and efficient parameter retrieval.
 This guide outlines the purpose, behavior, and management of the Deployment Bucket in Serverless Framework.

 ### Key Features of the Deployment Bucket: